influxdata/docs-v2/content/influxdb/cloud-iox/migrate-data/_index.md

 #### Do you depend on a specific cloud provider or region?

 **You should maybe migrate**.
-InfluxDB Cloud instances backed by InfluxDB IOx are available on the following providers in the following regions:
+InfluxDB Cloud instances backed by InfluxDB IOx are available from the following providers:

 {{< cloud_regions type=iox-list >}}